tagion/tagion/documents/architecture/Network_Architecture.md

 	- [Logger](/documents/architecture/Logger.md) takes care of handling the logger information for all the services.
 	- [Logger Subscription](/documents/architecture/LoggerSubscription.md) The logger subscript take care of handling remote logger and event logging.
 	- [Monitor](/documents/architecture/Monitor.md) Monitor interface to display the state of the HashGraph.
-	- [Epoch Dump](/documents/architecture/EpochDump.md) Service is responsible for writing the Epoch to a file as a backup.

 ## Data Message flow